zain-iqbal-3000/backend-dev/README.md

 # User API

-A simple REST API to manage users using Node.js and Express.
+This project is a basic REST API built with Node.js, Express, and MongoDB using Mongoose.
+It handles CRUD operations for a "users" resource.

 ## Setup